WebOfTrustInfo/rwot6-santabarbara/draft-documents/did_auth_draft.md

 # Challenge Transports

 A DID Auth challenge may be delivered by a _relying party_ to an _identity owner_ in different ways.
-DID Auth defines a few common ways how this can be done.
+DID Auth defines a few common ways that this can be done.

-## DID Auth service endpoint
+## DID Auth Service Endpoint

 If the _identity owner_'s DID is known to the _relying party_, it resolves it to its associated DID Document to find a DID Auth service endpoint and sends an HTTP POST with the challenge to that endpoint.

-## Scan QR code from mobile app
+## Scan QR Code from Mobile App

-The _relying party_ may display a DID Auth challenge encoded as a QR code, which is delivered to the _identity owner_ by scanning it with a DID Auth compatible mobile app.
+The _relying party_ may display a DID Auth challenge encoded as a QR code, which is delivered to the _identity owner_ by scanning it with a DID-Auth-compatible mobile app.

-## Mobile deep link
+## Mobile Deep Link

 A mobile app or webpage may itself be a _relying party_ and deliver a DID Auth challenge to another mobile app that represents the _identity owner_.